thegridprotocol/spec-core/README.md

 ### Addresses

-An `address` is defined as a compound string made of three elements, in order:
+An `address` is defined as a compound string made of four elements, in order:

 - A `sigil` to define the type of `address`
+- A human-friendly identifier/name, unique within the realm it was created
 - The character `@`
-- A server address
+- A Grid realm

 #### Users